-Ear Bud/Headphones/Devices will only be permitted in labs or lab type settings on a school campus with the approval of administration or classroom teacher.
+Ear Bud/Headphones/Devices may not be worn.
+Such devices must be turned off and put away during the school day or on the bus unless used for instructional purposes with the approval of classroom teacher, will only be permitted in labs or lab type settings on a school campus with the approval of administration or classroom teacher.
 Refusal to turn over a device including a cell phone's sim card and battery when directed is considered Gross Insubordination.